 Threats to Water

-It is in large part because of these abandoned and inactive mines that the Environmental Protection Agency estimates that mining has polluted at least 40 percent of stream reaches in the headwaters of western watersheds, according to the Environmental Protection Agency (EPA).
+It is in large part because of these abandoned and inactive mines that the Environmental Protection Agency estimates that mining has polluted at least 40 percent of stream reaches in the headwaters of western watersheds.
 Much of this pollution is due to abandoned mines.

 Threats to the Taxpayer